 The Warming in the Arctic As a Mountain

-Without significant cuts to carbon emissions and land-use changes, humankind is currently on the path to an RCP8.5-like scenario unless large intergovernmental efforts are put into place.
+Without significant cuts to carbon emissions and land-use changes, humankind is currently on the path to an RCP8.5-like scenario unless great intergovernmental efforts are put into place.

-RCP 8.5 evaluation an ~4.5°C global warming by 2100, the Paris agreement only gets us down to ~3°C, still well over the 1.5-2°C that is recommended for the long term conservation of modern levels of human civilization.
+RCP 8.5 evaluation an ~4.5°C global warming by 2100, the Paris agreement only gets us down to ~3°C, still well over the 1.5-2°C that is recommended for the long-term conservation of current levels of human civilization.

 Sea level will rise 30 cm by 2050 and 69 cm by 2100, comparatively to the level in 2000.
 In the high emission scenario, it will be 34 cm by 2050 and 111 cm by 2100.